Georgia Power service cutoffs rising since end of COVID-19 moratorium

-ATLANTA -- The number of Georgia Power customers who have had their service disconnected for nonpayment is rising steadily since the state Public Service Commission lifted a pandemic-driven temporary moratorium on disconnections in July.
+ATLANTA - The number of Georgia Power customers who have had their service disconnected for nonpayment is rising steadily since the state Public Service Commission (PSC) lifted a pandemic-driven temporary moratorium on disconnections in July.

-In a document filed with the PSC this week, Georgia Power reported pulling the plug on 26,504 customers last month, up from 24,929 in August and 15,223 in July.
+In a document filed with the PSC this week (week of Oct.
+11), Georgia Power reported pulling the plug on 26,504 customers last month, up from 24,929 in August and 15,223 in July.

 The company also reported that in September, 364 customers failed to comply with a pay-by-installment plan Georgia Power has been offering ratepayers.
 That represented a significant increase from the 40 failed installment plans the previous month, while only one installment plan failed in July.